rmlumley/afreepodcast/src/site/episodes/suburban-commando.md

 ---
 title: "Suburban Commando"
 subtitle: "It's time for Hulk Hogan.
-We talk about Suburban Commando which also stars Christopher Lloyd and Shelley Duval.
+We talk about Suburban Commando which also stars Christopher Lloyd and Shelley Duvall.
 We talk about Hogan's career and we pick our favorite Hogan lies."
 date: 2021-12-07
 image: suburbancommando
 tags: ['wrestling', 'episodes']